Too-Zestyy/Too-Zestyy/README.md

 # Welcome!

-Software Engineering Graduate from MMU,
+Software Engineering Graduate from MMU with an interest in development across all platforms.

 # What have I been doing?
 <!-- LATESTCOMMIT:START -->